OSVTAC/project-recommendations/index.md

   an OSI-approved license, but need not be copyleft.
-If modifications to third-party code are developed, and the original third-party code has a different license than the main software's license, the modifications should be dual-licensed under both licenses.
+If modifications to third-party code are developed, and the original third-party code has a different license than the main software's license, the modifications should be dual-licensed under both licenses, if possible.

 * In addition to the software being open source, project documentation should be openly licensed.
 This includes things like design documents,